Trapper Keeper: Design history

 naming and creating the graphic design of the product.
 In 2013 Crutchfield had given interviews in which he claimed sole inventorship of the product, and these were erroneously cited in his 2022 New York Times obituary.

-The binder got its name because it was sold in combination with pocket folders designed by Mead called "Trappers", which differed from other pocket folders in that the pockets' three sides connected with the bottom, outside edge, and top (as opposed to the bottom, outside edge, and spine) of the folders.
+The binder got its name because it was sold in combination with pocket folders designed by Mead called "Trappers", which differed from other pocket folders in those the pockets' three sides connected with the bottom, outside edge, and top (as opposed to the bottom, outside edge, and spine) of the folders.
 This design prevented papers from falling out of the Trapper's pockets when it was closed.
 Trappers were three-hole punched so that they could be put in any three-ring binder, including a Trapper Keeper.